 Get A Great Deal At a 5-Star Hotel

-Many smaller hotels or those located in summer locations are still closed very in early spring, but by May they are all open.
+Many smaller hotels or those located in summer locations are still closed in early spring, but they are all open by May.
 You will find great deals as the summer rates do not yet apply.

 Hire a Car And Go On a Road Trip While in Croatia This Spring

-Again, car hire is much like hotels and is noticeably cheaper during the spring months, compared to summer, and the lower temperatures are ideal for hitting the road and enjoying a road trip.
+Again, car hire is much like hotels and is noticeably cheaper during the spring months than summer, and the lower temperatures are ideal for hitting the road and enjoying a road trip.
 You will truly get to explore and enjoy the passing landscapes without the heat affecting you at this time!

 Enjoy Fewer Tourists And Get a Better Photo

-Finally, the fact there aren’t as many tourists around (because most people tend to wait until the school summer holidays and travel as a family), means that you can get the ideal uncrowded photo at the top tourist attractions.
+Finally, the fact there aren’t as many tourists around (because most people tend to wait until the school summer holidays and travel as a family) means that you can get the perfect uncrowded photo at the top tourist attractions.
 Think of your Instagram feed!